 1 problem = 1 consultation

-We know that getting an appointment with the doctor is sometimes difficult and that some patients save their problems which result in them presenting their Doctor/ANP/NP with multiple problems at one consultation.
+We know that getting an appointment with the doctor is sometimes difficult and that some patients save their problems up which result presenting their doctor/APN/NP with multiple problems at one consultation.

 Each appointment is only 10 minutes long which is not a lot of time even for one problem as it involves